metachris/binary-serializer/README.md

   [1]: http://code.google.com/p/protobuf/

-* Protobuf requires object boilerplates (.proto files) to be compiled into object prototypes before being able to use it, whereas this project provides a runtime key-value dictionary using integer-only keys.
+* Protobuf requires object boilerplates (.proto files) to be compiled into object prototypes before being able to use it, whereas this project provides a runtime key-value dictionary.
   This approach combines the performance and efficiency of protocol buffers with some of the flexibility of json, while greatly reducing the code needed to implement the protocol.
+The downside is we don't automatically know the data type of a payload unless we're loading a blueprint.

 * This serialization protocol provides a way to separate multiple concatenated requests via the 0x00 request start byte which acts as request delimiter.